Marie Haupt: Biography

 Born in Danzig, Germany (now Gdańsk, Poland), Haupt studied in Berlin with the great prima donna Pauline Viardot and renowned pedagogue Eduard Mantius.
 She made her professional opera debut in 1870 at the Court Theater of Neustrelitz.
 Subsequent engagements took her to the Municipal Theater of Stettin (now Szczecin) and the Bavarian State Opera.

 In 1873 Haupt became a principal soprano at the Court Theater of Kassel where she remained through 1877.
-At that house she excelled in the coloratura soprano repertoire, portraying such roles as Ännchen in Der Freischütz, Elvira in I puritani, Frau Fluth in The Merry Wives of Windsor, and Marie in La fille du régiment.
+She excelled in the coloratura soprano repertoire, portraying such roles as Ännchen in Der Freischütz, Elvira in I puritani, Frau Fluth in The Merry Wives of Windsor, and Marie in La fille du régiment.
 She also sang a few mezzo-soprano roles like Urbain in Les Huguenots and Venus in Tannhäuser.
 After marrying the famous Wagnerian tenor Georg Unger (1837–1887), she appeared on the stage as Marie Unger-Haupt.

 Haupt's participation in the first presentation of the complete Ring Cycle at the Bayreuth Festival in 1876 was the pinnacle achievement of her career.
 This was the first time that the third opera in the ring, Siegfried, was heard and Haupt created the role of the Forestbird when it premiered on August 16, 1876.
 She also sang the roles of Freia in Wagner's Das Rheingold and Gerhilde in Wagner's Die Walküre on August 13, 1876 and August 14, 1876, respectively.

 From 1877 until her retirement from the stage in 1880, Haupt was committed to the opera house in Mainz.
 She died in Leipzig at the age of 79.